tonygiang/CLSS/README.md

 - [`CLSS.ExtensionMethods.Reference.Action.Once`](https://www.nuget.org/packages/CLSS.ExtensionMethods.Reference.Action.Once) ([Source](https://github.com/tonygiang/CLSS.ExtensionMethods.Reference.Action.Once)): An extension method to register a listener to a delegate that will only execute once.
 - [`CLSS.Types.EventLatch`](https://www.nuget.org/packages/CLSS.Types.EventLatch) ([Source](https://github.com/tonygiang/CLSS.Types.EventLatch)): A synchronisation aid object for single-threaded context.

+##### New in Update 6:

+- [`CLSS.ExtensionMethods.IDictionary.RemoveAndProcess`](https://www.nuget.org/packages/CLSS.ExtensionMethods.IDictionary.RemoveAndProcess) ([Source](https://github.com/tonygiang/CLSS.ExtensionMethods.IDictionary.RemoveAndProcess)): An extension method that combines the removal of a key from an IDictionary and post-removal processing of that key's associated value into one method call.
+- [`CLSS.ExtensionMethods.IList.RemoveAndProcess`](https://www.nuget.org/packages/CLSS.ExtensionMethods.IList.RemoveAndProcess) ([Source](https://github.com/tonygiang/CLSS.ExtensionMethods.IList.RemoveAndProcess)): An extension method that combines the removal of an element from an IList and post-removal processing of that element into one method call.
+- [`CLSS.Types.AgnosticObjectPool`](https://www.nuget.org/packages/CLSS.Types.AgnosticObjectPool) ([Source](https://github.com/tonygiang/CLSS.Types.AgnosticObjectPool)): A domain-agnostic object pool that only handles pooling logic and lets you customize object creation and availability checking logic.